Edward Earl Johnson: Documentary

 His case came to international attention when he was featured in the BBC documentary Fourteen Days in May.
 Broadcast in 1987, the documentary showed the last two weeks of Johnson's life.
 It starts on May 6, the day that Johnson learns the date of his execution.
-During interviews, Johnson said that his confession was forced by police in a deserted wood whilst they were threatening to shoot him.
+During interviews, Johnson said that his confession was forced by police in a deserted wood while they were threatening to shoot him.

-Throughout the documentary he also raised the point of the sexual assault victim saying during the police lineup that he was not the man who raped her and pointed to another individual.

-In the time since execution occurred, Johnson's lawyers located a woman who claimed to have an alibi for Johnson, being with him during the time of the crime.
-She volunteered her testimony at the courthouse but was supposedly told to "go home and mind her own business".
+Sally Franklin identified Johnson as her attacker at his trial.

 Execution

 In spite of British lawyer Clive Stafford Smith's attempts for a reprieve, Johnson was executed.
 The documentary team was given access to him until minutes before the execution was carried out.
 A follow-up documentary by Stafford Smith claimed to prove conclusively that Johnson was innocent and had been framed by the police.

 He was pronounced dead at 12:06 a.m. on May 20, 1987, after being put to death in the gas chamber of what was then called Parchman Prison Farm.
 Johnson's final statements echoed his wait for a stay of execution, he stated "Well, I guess no one is going to call.
 OK, let's get this over with."

-Don Cabana, the warden of Parchman Prison Farm following Johnson's execution became outspoken about abolishing the death penalty because in his understanding an innocent man was executed.
+Don Cabana, the warden of Parchman Prison Farm following Johnson's execution, became outspoken about abolishing capital punishment, believing that an innocent man had been executed.

 It was the second execution by the state of Mississippi since the Gregg v.
 Georgia decision, the first being that of Jimmy Lee Gray, and the 72nd overall in the United States.